metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Compare-Path.md

 ### -Loose

-if specified perform "loose" comparison:
+If specified, perform "loose" comparison:
 Does not attempt to resolve input paths, and respects wildcards all of which happens after input paths have been expanded off environment variables